RomanPilyushin/Mind/toefl Speaking.md

 Second, he describes

 ####
+Using points and examples from the lecture, explain two adaptations that allow animals to run at high speeds

+####
 Using the examples of the homed frog and the anole lizard, explain the differences between the two types of protective resemblance discussed by the professor.